Rahul is a video game addict who loves lumbering around in open-world RPGs like "Skyrim" and "The Witcher 3." Join him

 The Diablo series holds a place in the hearts of countless fans.
 This dungeon crawler hack-n-slash game is one of the most iconic game franchises to ever exist.
 But there are times when the itch for a good ol’ hack-n-slash just cannot be satiated by creating a new seasonal character or repeatedly slaying the same bosses.
 So, here are a few games like Diablo that you might enjoy.

 Some of the games mentioned later in the article may not be very Diablo-esque, but they are worth mentioning based on how these games take pride in their combat mechanics.
-It goes without saying that this list is essentially incomplete without suggestions from you, so feel free to take to the comments section and recommend your favorite games like Diablo.
+It goes without saying that this list is essentially incomplete without suggestions from you, so feel free to take to the comments section and recommend your favorite games similar to Diablo.
 Without further ado, let’s take a look at some games.

 Games Like Diablo